SAnsell/FlukaVarianceMesh/README.md

 card.
 This card can be used to set all cells but this is inefficient in a large model if the mesh is focused on one volume.
-It can also be used to put a mesh around a complex object and ignore the outer cells (for example on a set of slits and ignore the supports.
+It can also be used to put a mesh around a complex object and ignore the outer cells (for example on a set of slits and ignore the supports).

 # The user setup card